menyagah/TodoList-webpack/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a simple To-Do list app that a user can use to add items remove and mark items as complete.
 The app stores its data in the local-storage hence data is persistent.
-Use this [link](https://fierce-inlet-77592.herokuapp.com/) link to view the project
+Use this [link](https://raw.githack.com/menyagah/TodoList-webpack/feature/dist/index.html) to view the project

 ### Built With